learn-co-curriculum/reading-ios-class-vs-instance/README.md

 1. Read about the influence of Simula and Smalltalk upon object-oriented programming.
 2. Distinguish class methods from instance methods.
-3. Distinguish class objects from instance objects with the "factory" metaphor.
+3. Distinguish classes from instance objects with the "factory" metaphor.

+#### Advanced

+1. Get introduced to the idea of the class object.

 ## Battleship!